Buying Small Gifts for a Large Group When You’re on a Budget

 When working within a tight budget, I like to combine small items into mini packages to increase the gift’s value while still keeping costs low.
 Having the gifts be the same lets you purchase in bulk to take advantage of quantity discounts, making that $1 per person goal much more attainable.

-Read on for gift ideas that cost roughly a dollar each to help make group gift giving (especially around the holidays) easy on the mind and easy on the wallet!
+Read on for gift ideas that cost roughly a dollar or just a couple of dollars each to help make group gift giving (especially around the holidays) easy on the mind and easy on the wallet!

-Pair one of these ADORABLE pocket notebooks with a colorful gel pen — perfect for keeping a daily journal, jotting notes, or doodling.
-Both sets offer a wide variety of designs and colors so each recipient’s gift is unique!
+This noteworthy set is perfect for keeping a daily journal, jotting notes, or doodling.
+Both notebook sets offer a wide variety of designs and colors so each recipient’s gift is unique!
 Add an extra personal touch and write a friendly note on the first page for them to see each time they open their journal!

-Find me someone who won’t say “OMG how BRILLIANT!” about these chocolate-filled Starbucks cups… I’ll wait. 😉 This super clever packaging uses Starbucks cold beverage cups (or you can use this inexpensive set that comes with the dome lids), Almond Hershey Kisses, a little white tissue paper, and a green straw.
-Feel free to conceal a surprise inside (like gift cards!) or give as is.
-You could even swap out the Kisses with your favorite gold foil candy, like Rolos, Werther’s Originals, or Reese’s!
+Find me someone who won’t say “OMG how BRILLIANT!” about these chocolate-filled Starbucks cups… I’ll wait. 😉 This super clever packaging uses clear beverage cups, gold-foiled candies, a little white tissue paper, and a green straw.
+Feel free to conceal a surprise inside (like a gift card) or give as is.

-Cold weather means crisp, dry air — but it can leave your skin feeling dry and lips dehydrated.
-Sooth chapped winter lips with cocoa butter balm or Lip Naturals balm, both available in a variety of yummy flavors!
-Combine with mini lotions and tissue travel packs to make a complete winter kit.
+Cold weather means crisp, dry air—but it can leave your skin feeling dry and lips dehydrated.
+Sooth chapped winter skin and lips with a buttery lip balm, mini hand lotion, and a pocket-size pack of tissues to make a complete winter kit.

-Give the gift of an at-home pedicure with an emery board, toe separators, and, of course, nail polish. 💅 Go with a universal color for all of your recipients or purchase this nail polish gift set with 20 different gorgeous colors!
+Give the gift of an at-home pedicure with an emery board, toe separators, and, of course, nail polish. 💅 You can even grab Lina’s FREE “For Your Mistle TOES” gift tag to complete the whole set.

 Make a Rae Dunn inspired ornament with holiday buzzwords or personalize it with your recipient’s name!
 Lina’s DIY is easy, fun, and totally frugal, but if you don’t own a Cricut machine, you can purchase similar decals on Etsy!